polinchw/docker-release-guide/README.md

  Nexus is a binary repository.
 It will store the versioned jar file that was created by Jenkins in the previous section.
 Nexus can be used by a software development team to share libraries that the team creates.
 It can also pull in and cache all the 3rd party dependencies that your code needs to build.

+ We should check that Nexus has stored the build that was produced by Jenkins.

+ ## Verify the release to a Docker Registry

+ We want to use a Docker registry to store our docker builds.
+I'm using Docker Hub to store my docker builds in this example.
+You can set up your own Docker registry if your organization needs it.

+ We should check that Docker Hub has recorded the new versioned build.